High-Performance Java Persistence Newsletter, Issue 24

 - in college, when you had to pass an exam about SQL and database systems

 - during a job interview, when interviewers like to ask questions

 So, there’s more to ACID than what you or your last interviewer had learned in college.

 Next, we adventured ourselves into uncharted territories, like read skew, write skew, lost updates, 2PL, MVCC, long-running transactions, conflict materialization, database locking, job queues, and advisory locks.

-So, if you want to be amazed, you should definitely check out the Transactions and Concurrency Control Patterns workshop.
+So, if you want to be amazed, you should definitely check out the Transactions and Concurrency Control Patterns course module.

 Here are the best tweets I posted since the last newsletter:

 Following programming tutorials pic.twitter.com/uzJ3WKHSrx— Vlad Mihalcea (@vlad_mihalcea) February 4, 2021